Digital-Preservation-Finland/dpres-siptools/README.rst

     python siptools/scripts/import_object.py --workspace ./workspace 'tests/data/structured'

+Parameter´--streams is required if the file is an A/V container.

 If your dataset contains image data, create also MIX metadata for each of the image files::

     python siptools/scripts/create_mix.py path/to/images/image.tif --workspace ./workspace